AlonEirew/extract-wec/README.md

 To generate WEC in one of the supported languages (other than English) follow those steps:
 * Export Wikipedia in the required language using <a href="https://github.com/AlonEirew/wikipedia-to-elastic">wikipedia-to-elastic</a> project
-* Explore for infoboxs categories, the script below can help by producing candidate as well as the amount of pages related to an infobox category.<br/>
+* Explore for Infoboxs categories, the script `src/main/java/scripts/ExtractInfoboxs.java` can help by producing candidate as well as the amount of pages related to an infobox category.<br/>
-`#>java -Xmx90000m -DentityExpansionLimit=2147480000 -DtotalEntitySizeLimit=2147480000 -Djdk.xml.totalEntitySizeLimit=2147480000 -cp "lib/*" scripts.ExtractInfoboxs` Report will be generated to `output/InfoboxCount.txt`
+Report will be generated to `output/InfoboxCount.txt`
 * Create an infobox configuration (new language) file in `src/main/resources/infobox_config/<lang>_infobox_config.json` <br/> File should contain all needed infobox language specific configurations.
 * Finally, set it as the `infoboxConfiguration` file in `application.properties`<br/>